Kamus SABDA Mobile

 Derived form verb reason1

-2. reason(n = noun.communication) Array - an explanation of the cause of some phenomenon; "the reason a steady state was never reached was that the back pressure built up too slowly"
+2. reason(n = noun.communication) - an explanation of the cause of some phenomenon; "the reason a steady state was never reached was that the back pressure built up too slowly"

 3. reason(n = noun.cognition) intellect, understanding - the capacity for rational thought or inference or discrimination; "we are told that man is endowed with reason and capable of distinguishing good from evil"

-Derived forms verb reason1, verb reason2
+Derived form verb reason1, verb reason2

 5. reason(n = noun.communication) cause, grounds - a justification for something existing or happening; "he had no cause to complain"; "they had good reason to rejoice"

-6. reason(n = noun.cognition) Array - a fact that logically justifies some premise or conclusion; "there is reason to believe he is lying"
+6. reason(n = noun.cognition) - a fact that logically justifies some premise or conclusion; "there is reason to believe he is lying"

 1. reason(v = verb.cognition) conclude, reason out - decide by reasoning; draw or come to a conclusion; "We reasoned that it was cheaper to rent than to buy a house"

-2. reason(v = verb.communication) argue - present reasons and arguments; Array
+2. reason(v = verb.communication) argue - present reasons and arguments;

-Somebody ----s; Somebody ----s that CLAUSE
+Sample sentences: Somebody ----s; Somebody ----s that CLAUSE

 1. A thought or a consideration offered in support of a determination or an opinion; a just ground for a conclusion or an action; that which is offered or accepted as an explanation; the efficient cause of an occurrence or a phenomenon; a motive for an action or a determination; proof, more or less decisive, for an opinion or a conclusion; principle; efficient cause; final cause; ground of argument.
 [1913 Webster]